emanuelespiritowork/PRISTAR-GEOSPEC/README.md

 <img width="370" height="190" alt="image" src="https://github.com/user-attachments/assets/993f23f3-4940-4789-9ebe-cd34ea30afda" />
 <img width="370" height="162" alt="image" src="https://github.com/user-attachments/assets/51eefba9-0e0c-4789-9c15-0aa43b98e723" />

+---

+PRISMA (PRecursore IperSpettrale della Missione Applicativa) is a pilot hyperspectral satellite launched by ASI (Agenzia Spaziale Italiana) in 2019.
+Its main research pillars are agriculture, forest, waters, climate change, and raw material exploration.
+In the context of PRISMA data processing, three issues arise when dealing with L1 (Top of Atmosphere Radiance) and L2 (Bottom of Atmosphere Reflectance) products.
+First, the products are delivered in HDF format, which is not commonly ready-to-use in a geospatial software, and hyperspectral data is stored into two different stacks, Visibile to Near InfraRed and ShortWave InfraRed, to be merged for further processing.
+Secondly, PRISMA geocoding accuracy is not within the pixel size (30 m), and then requires a refinement.
+Thirdly, users may need to perform an ad hoc atmospheric correction for particular targets (e.g. water) and L1 is not geocoded.
+Available PRISMA tools, importing its format are ENVI-toolkit (NV5 Geospatial Software, Inc.), PRISMA-toolbox (Planetek) and EnMap-Box (GFZ), but only the former – that is commercial - provides for geocoding refinement and no geocoding for L1.
+To fill this lack with open SW, we realized a seamless procedure starting from standard HDF files to build the L1 geocoded and the L2 geocoding-refined products, in addition, regridding and smoothing routines are offered.
+The tool is based on open source libraries: prismaread for data conversion, cube merging and basic metadata gathering, and AROSICS and gdal for the geocoding (refinement of L2 or process of L1).
+For L1 information useful for atmospheric correction (e.g. sun and sensors view angles, band centers, etc.) are also extracted from HDF metadata.
+The regridding step is added both to L1 and L2 image to enable for multi-temporal image stacks.
+Last step is the spectral smoothing that is straightforwardly applied to the L2 process chain while it is applied to L1 chain only after atmospheric correction.
+Since the workflow takes advantages of different libraries and languages (R, Python) an Rstudio Server docker has been created together with a GitHub code repository, to create an easy-to-use distribution which do not require to solve all the dependencies of all libraries used.

+---

 PRISTAR-GEOSPEC tool can help you in:
 - importing L0, L1, L2 PRISMA products;
 - extracting and cleaning cloud mask for PRISMA;